Suicide of Kaja Ballo: Death

 Ballo jumped to her death from the fourth floor of her dorm room two hours after getting the results of the OCA.
 She left behind a suicide note, along with the OCA results, which was found by her family.
-In April 2008, Aftenposten noted that the French police and were investigating connections between Scientology and Ballo's suicide.
+In April 2008, Aftenposten noted that the French police were investigating connections between Scientology and Ballo's suicide.
 The investigation was headed by a French judge, and involved prosecutors.
 In April 2008, French police interviewed two leaders of the Church of Scientology in France.
 One French prosecutor told Dagbladet that, "We are almost convinced that it is a suicide.
 But the question is whether something encouraged her to this."
 Prosecutors stated in December 2008 that they could not determine a direct link between the Scientology test and Ballo's death.

 Agnes Bron, a Scientology representative in France, denied that the OCA was related to Ballo's death, and asserted that the test was not created by the Church of Scientology.
-Scientologists pay royalties to the Hubbard Dianetics Research Foundation for use of the OCA.
+Scientologists pay royalties to the Hubbard Foundation for use of the OCA.
 Bron claimed that Ballo never actually received her test results.

 Scientology spokespeople asserted that the OCA non-judgmentally allows an individual to gain insight into their own personality, described the concerns arising from the controversy as "deeply unfair", and noted that Ballo had an eating disorder as a teenager.
 Scientology's Information Chief in Norway, Matthias Fosse, asserted that the OCA was not "dangerous", and stated that "millions" of individuals had partaken in the test.
 He asserted that approximately 10,000 residents of Norway had taken the OCA.
 "I have never, never, never heard of someone who has killed on the basis of the OCA test," said Fosse.
 Fosse said that Ballo had entered the Scientology premises in Nice of her own volition.
 He maintained that the negative views of Scientology were based on ignorance and intolerance.
 "I feel deeply for the Ballo family, but it is a rude insinuation that the Church of Scientology has any responsibility for this incident," said Fosse.

 Ballo's father Olav was critical of the statements made by Fosse about his daughter's psychological history.
 He commented to Verdens Gang (VG) that Scientology was impugning her reputation and not respecting her privacy.
 Olav did not wish to comment regarding the nature of the investigation in France.
 Ballo's uncle Heljar explained that her family decided to come forward with information to the media about her suicide, due to a motivation to publicize information relating to the circumstances of her death.
 Heljar told Aftenposten that the family "had confidence" in the investigation by local law enforcement in France.
 He publicly expressed his belief that there was a connection between her death and Scientology.
 Olav retained an attorney to investigate his daughter's death.
 In April 2008, her family was considering taking legal action against Scientology.
 Ballo was interred on April 11, 2008, at Grefsen Church in Oslo, and approximately 500 people were present at the funeral ceremony.